Biomedical & Surgical Research

 This program is perfect for teens looking for a pre-college medical program and for those thinking of pursuing pre-med, or are otherwise interested in careers as a physician, surgeon, MD, or working in an ER or hospital.

-For example, students may learn about emergency room situations where a trauma patient is bleeding to death.
-They may learn techniques to stop the bleeding and how to use imaging and diagnostic tests to determine whether cracked ribs have punctured the heart wall and, if so, when to operate.
-They may learn about heart disease and bypass surgery as well how to implant a pacemaker.
+Students may learn about heart disease and bypass surgery, as well as how to implant a pacemaker.
 During their labs on the topic, they may implant a mock pacemaker using a real cow heart.
 The goal is to provide students with the feeling of what it is like to be a surgeon by working on mammalian organs as well as fetal pig specimens.
 In the classroom, students may research diseases that can be treated with surgical procedures and will develop their own original research project.

 Field Trips

-Students have taken field trips to the Northeastern University simulation labs where they learned and practiced surgical techniques and other emergency room protocols.
+Students have taken field trips to the Northeastern University simulation labs, where they learned and practiced surgical techniques and other emergency room protocols.
 Other past field trips have included tours of Mass General Hospital’s Ether Dome and interactive experiences at the Museum of Science.
-These field trips serve as a way for students to learn from some of the best medical researchers in the country and to understand real world applications of the principles they learn in our classes.
+These field trips serve as a way for students to learn from some of the best medical researchers in the country and to understand real-world applications of the principles they learn in our classes.

-NOTE: COVID will impact field trips.
-We cannot guarantee any given field trip will run as in past years or at all.
+Note: We cannot guarantee any given field trip will run as in past years or at all.

 Dr. Robin earned his Bachelors degree in Biochemistry and Molecular Biology before earning his MD from SUNY Upstate Medical School.
 After earning his Masters in Education, Jeff began teaching at top-ranked Wellesley High School.
 He is highly interested in how disease processes affect human physiology and how surgical procedures aim to correct these abnormal processes.